I am very fortunate to have enjoyed a lifetime in cricket

 My events and books

 These theatre evenings have proved to be a great success.
 So far we have played to sell-out audiences at The Lyric Theatre, Shaftesbury Ave, London.
-Nottingham, Manchester, Newcastle, Harrogate, Leicester, Birmingham and Liverpool, and we have the following dates booked for 2014.
-I am hopeful that others will be added to the list:
+Nottingham, Manchester, Newcastle, Harrogate, Leicester, Birmingham, Liverpool, York and Southampton.
+Plans are already in place for further shows during the summer of 2015.
+Keep checking here for details

 “Great night at the City Hall with Aggers and Boycs on sparkling form.
 Real warmth, genuine chemistry and friendship evident on stage…”